macmaccamcam/guidelines/CONTRIBUTING.md

  - [language-coq][] is a Haskell package that provides a Coq AST and pretty-printer.
    This package is used by the Coq backend of the Free Compiler.
    The AST and pretty-printer has originally been developed as part of the [hs-to-coq][] compiler.
- - [free-proving-code][] is a library for modeling effectual programs in Coq in order to prove properties about these programs.
+ - [free-proving-code][] is a library for modeling effectful programs in Coq in order to prove properties about these programs.
    Even thought the Free Compiler does not use this library directly, the model applied by the Free Compiler is based on the work that can be found in this repository.

 This document aims to be as general as possible.